atlasphp/Atlas.Query/docs/insert.md

 ```

 Note that the PDO parameter type will automatically be set for strings,
 integers, floats, and nulls.
-If you want to set an PDO parameter type yourself,
+If you want to set a PDO parameter type yourself,
 pass it as an optional third parameter.

 ```php